arshpreet8051/DSA_Patterns/README.md

 - Fast and slow pointers - observation - “When deleting or inserting near the head of a linked list — add a dummy node pointing to head.
 It makes the head just another node to handle.”
+- LL - Dummy node before head - to handle case if operation is to be done on head itself